 After harvesting and trimming a cannabis garden, a grower is left with two things: well-manicured buds and a bunch of leftover trim material.
 The manicured buds are already marketable and require no more attention aside from proper curing.
 The trim material, on the other hand, is not very marketable; however, with a little work and creativity, even trim material can be converted into a number of valuable cannabis products.

 To turn this trash into stash, a grower must extract the cannabinoids from the plant material.
-Thankfully, there is no shortage of extraction methods for cannabis trimmings.
+Thankfully, there is no shortage of uses for cannabis trim.
 In fact, it seems like new methods are continually being discovered.

-Before jumping into the extraction game, however, a grower should closely examine some of the different ways to make cannabis extractions.
+Before jumping in, however, a grower should closely examine some of the different ways to make cannabis edibles, extracts and concentrates.
 Every method has different advantages and disadvantages, but what it really comes down to is which type of product is desired and the grower’s personal preference.

-One of the oldest and most familiar extraction methods for cannabis is making cannabutter, as many of the active cannabinoids found in cannabis are fat-soluble.
+One of the oldest and most familiar uses for leftover cannabis trim is making cannabutter, as many of the active cannabinoids found in cannabis are fat-soluble.
 This means the cannabinoids can be extracted using butter, coconut oil, or any other substance that is comprised mostly of fat.

 The most common extraction method used is to slowly cook the cannabis trim material in the butter or oil over a span of several hours.
 The butter or oil is then strained from the plant material and can be used for cooking, baking, or to simply butter your toast.

-Instead of edible extracts, many growers wish to create a smokable product from their trim material.
-Smokeable extracts can be made with or without a solvent.
-Some of the solvents used in these types of extracts are extremely flammable and this can make the process very dangerous if you do not know what you are doing.
+Instead of edibles, many growers wish to create a smokable product from their trim material.
+Smokeable products can be made with or without a solvent.
+Some of the solvents used in the creation of extracts are extremely flammable and this can make the process very dangerous if you do not know what you are doing.

 Safety should always be a top priority and growers should avoid making extracts if they are not knowledgeable about the required safety measures.
 Even when knowledgeable about the process, growers should always take every precaution to ensure the safest work space possible.